Cart 0

 Shipping, taxes, and discount codes are calculated at checkout

 She works out of her c.
 1800 cottage barn studio, crafted from ancient wood and clad in cedar siding, nestled peacefully beyond an enchanting willow tree and what's left of an old stone wall.
-The studio comes to life as golden sunlight streams through its aged paneled windows, casting a warm glow as the shadows of the willow's weeping branches dance across the walls.
+Her studio comes to life as golden sunlight streams through its aged paneled windows, casting a warm glow as the shadows of the willow's weeping branches dance across the walls.

+The essence of her work blooms from the quiet, natural beauty of wabi-sabi.
 A philosophy that invites us to slow down, notice the details, and appreciate the raw, unrefined beauty of the world around us.
 Rooted in this perspective, her approach focuses on honoring the fleeting and imperfect nature of life.
-This philosophy naturally guides her approach, resulting in soulful work that reflects the care, attention, and humanity of its creation.

-Mel began her artistic career over 15 years ago as a professional editor and portrait photographer between Nashville and California.
+She began her artistic career over 15 years ago as a professional editor and portrait photographer between Nashville and California.

 She's humbled to be sharing her work within private and public spaces throughout the world — United States, Germany, Sweden, United Kingdom, France, Italy, and Australia to name a few.